Skillful human-centered design is an epic force for good

 In addition to being the starting point and foundation of all our work, this is also an ongoing process that continues to be updated and improved throughout the prototyping & implementation phases.

-The lion's share of our research & documentation consisted of:
+Key elements of our research & definition phase consisted of:

 - Contextual inquiry - Observe people shopping for cannabis, learn about their processes, walk in their shoes & develop empathy, identify patterns, & document findings